 Five B-57B aircraft were used to collect data on radiation dose and aircraft contamination resulting from early penetrations into the clouds and stems of thermonuclear detonations.
-Twenty-seven penetrations of six radiation clouds from 20 to 78 min after detonation and at altitudes from 20,000 to 50,000 ft.
+Twenty-seven penetrations of six radiation clouds from Section 10 detonations were made at times ranging from 20 to 78 min after detonation and at altitudes from 20,000 to 50,000 ft.
 The dose rate in the stem was found to be less than the dose rate in the cloud by a factor of 5 to 10.
 Important information for operational usage was obtained.